eworm-de/routeros-scripts/doc/log-forward.md

 * `LogForwardFilter`: define topics *not* to be forwarded
 * `LogForwardFilterMessage`: define message text *not* to be forwarded
+* `LogForwardInclude`: define topics to be forwarded (even if filter matches)
+* `LogForwardIncludeMessage`: define message text to be forwarded (even if filter matches)

 Also notification settings are required for e-mail, matrix and/or telegram.